+(6) Utilities are encouraged to consult with commission staff and other interested stakeholders during the development of the RFP.
+Utilities may submit draft RFPs for staff and stakeholder review prior to formally submitting a proposed RFP to the commission.

-(c) A utility must solicit bids for electric power and electrical savings within thirty days of a commission order approving the RFP.
+(7) A utility must solicit bids for resource needs within thirty days of a commission order approving the RFP, with or without conditions, as applicable.
+To solicit bids, a utility must post a copy of the RFP on the utility’s public web site.
+The utility must maintain a list of potential vendors and industry trade associations and agencies and communicate to those vendors, associations and agencies when an RFP is issued.

-(d) All bids will remain sealed until expiration of the solicitation period specified in the RFP.
+(8) The utility must ensure that all bids remain sealed until the expiration of the solicitation period specified in the RFP.

-(4) In addition to the solicitation process required by these rules, a utility may, at its own discretion, issue an RFP that limits project proposals to resources with specific characteristics.
-In addition, a utility, at its own discretion, may issue RFPs more frequently than required by this rule.
+(9) A utility may issue RFPs more frequently than required by this rule.

-(5) Persons interested in receiving commission notice of a specific utility's RFP filings can request the commission to place their names on a mailing list for notification of future RFP filings by that utility.
+(10) Any person interested in receiving commission notice of utility proposed RFP filings may place their name on the IRP listserv on the commission’s website.

 WAC 480-107-025 Contents of the solicitation.
-(1) The RFP must identify the resource block, consisting of the overall amount and duration of power the utility is soliciting, the initial estimate of avoided cost schedule as calculated in WAC 480-107-055 Avoided cost schedule, and any additional information necessary for potential bidders to make a complete bid.
+(1) The RFP must precisely define the resource need, including any specific attributes or characteristics the utility is soliciting, such as the amount and duration of power, any time and locational attributes, operational attributes, the type of technology necessary to meet a compliance requirement, and any additional information necessary for potential bidders to make a complete bid, including the avoided cost identified in the integrated resource plan.

-(2) The RFP must document that the size of the resource block is consistent with the range of estimated new resource needs identified in the utility's integrated resource plan.
+(2) The RFP must indicate that the size and operational attributes of the resource need solicited are consistent with a resource need identified in the utility's integrated resource plan.

+(3) The RFP must allow any resources that meet a portion of the amount or a subset of the characteristics or attributes of the resource need to bid, such as unbundled renewable energy credits for a renewable resource need, or conservation and efficiency resources for a capacity need.

-(3) The RFP must explain general evaluation and ranking procedures the utility will use in accordance with WAC 480-107-035 Project ranking procedure.
-The RFP must also specify any minimum criteria that bidders must satisfy to be eligible for consideration in the ranking procedure.
+(4) The RFP must clearly explain the specific ranking procedures and assumptions that the utility will use in accordance with WAC 480-107-035 Project ranking procedure.
+The RFP must include a sample evaluation rubric that either quantifies the weight each criterion will be given during the project ranking procedure or provides a detailed explanation of the aspects of each criterion specifically identified that would result in the bid receiving higher priority.
+The RFP must also specify any minimum criteria and qualifications that bidders must satisfy to be eligible for consideration in the ranking procedure.
+Non-price score criteria that seek to identify minimum thresholds for a successful bid and that may be converted into minimum bidder requirements must be converted into minimum bidder requirements.

+(5) The utility's RFP submittal must declare whether the utility or an affiliate is allowed to bid into the RFP.
+The utility must require the affiliate to include with its bid a list of all its employees during the last three years.
+The utility must identify any employees of the affiliate that worked for the utility in the utility’s final report to the commission required by WAC 480-107-145 Filings—Investigations (2).

-(4) The RFP must specify the timing of process including the solicitation period, the ranking period, and the expected selection period.
+(6) The RFP must specify a detailed timeline for each stage of the RFP process including the solicitation period, the ranking period, and the expected selection period.

-(5) The RFP must identify all security requirements and the rationale for them.
+(7) The RFP must identify all financial security requirements and the rationale for such requirements.